iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 ## Get Started

-Let's get started with using these tools and deploy a very simple spring-boot application that stores data to a postgres DB and a publishing some data to a RabbitMQ. so let's get started.
+Let's get started with using these tools and deploy a very simple spring-boot application that stores data to a postgres DB and a publishing some data to a RabbitMQ.

 ### Our Spring-Boot Application